Antguz/rTLS/README.md

 This is an R package to that compiles a series of tools to process and calculate metrics on point clouds derived from terrestrial LiDAR (Light Detection and Ranging) data.

-Originally, *rTLS* was created by J. Antonio Guzman Q. (<antguz06@gmail.com>) at the University of Alberta under the supervison of Dr. Arturo Sanchez (<arturo.sanchez@ualberta.ca>) and the supreme help of Ronny Hernandez (<ronny.hernandezm@gmail.com>).
+Originally, ___rTLS___ was created by J. Antonio Guzman Q. (<antguz06@gmail.com>) at the University of Alberta under the supervision of Dr. Arturo Sanchez (<arturo.sanchez@ualberta.ca>) and the supreme help of Ronny Hernandez (<ronny.hernandezm@gmail.com>).
 It compiles several functions that students at the [Centre for Earth Observation Sciences](https://www.ualberta.ca/faculties/centresinstitutes/centre-for-earth-observation-sciences) use to process their point cloud of vegetation.

+___rTLS___ goal is to provide a single environment to process point clouds as fast as it can be done.
+That it is why the ___rTLS___ coding has been evolving using different packages (e.g., `plyr`, `dplyr`, `purrr`, `data.table`).
+In the future, if there is a faster way to run our main routines, we will probably change our code!

-The current development of *rTLS* is focussed on four major processes aplied on point clouds: i) filtering, ii) voxelization, iii) point neigborhood features, and iv) optimal voxel or sphere size.
-Specifically, the structure of the functions of *rTLS* can be aggruped as:
+The current development of ___rTLS___ is focussed on four major processes applied on point clouds: i) filtering, ii) voxelization, iii) point neighborhood features, and iv) optimal voxel or sphere size.
+Specifically, the structure of the functions of ___rTLS___ can be grouped as:

 ![](https://user-images.githubusercontent.com/7254767/51277964-6b730680-1996-11e9-97ea-3360bb47b51e.png)